Self-guided · 2.8km · 11 stops · Start: Maxwell MRT Exit 1 · End: Tanjong Pagar MRT Exit A

 After crossing the overhead bridge, look for the entrance at Block 1G.
 This is the centerpiece of the trail—the tallest public housing development in Singapore and an architectural marvel.

-A Little Backstory: Completed in 2009, The Pinnacle has garnered numerous local and international accolades for its design and urban innovation one of which is the “World’s Best Housing Development” at the World Architecture Festival 2010.
+Completed in 2009, The Pinnacle has garnered numerous local and international accolades for its design and urban innovation one of which is the “World’s Best Housing Development” at the World Architecture Festival 2010.
 While it looks like a luxury condominium, it is actually a subsidized public housing (HDB) and was allocated by ballot to Singaporean families.
 It remains a powerful symbol of how Singapore combines high-density urban living with world-class design.
+Here are some photos of the viewing deck itself.

 Right at the foot of The Pinnacle, Duxton Plain Park offers a peaceful, shaded escape.
 This narrow green corridor is flanked by rows of mature trees and has a genuinely calm, “secret garden” quality and also an exercise area for anyone to use.
 A great place to decompress!